List of Spider Riders characters: Spider Riders

-Unaffiliated with the Arachna military, he is a "lone rider" with his partner Brutus.
-He made a promise to find the purple spider Portia, supposed to be Brutus's younger sister, and this promise keeps him from joining the ranks of Arachna.
-He later joins up with Hunter and the others to prevent the Invectids from stealing the Oracle Keys.
-He is somewhat obsessed with rescuing Portia from the Invectids.
-Magma is a great admirer of the hero Quake; each time he sees Quake in action, he has tears streaming from his eyes.
+A "lone rider" unaffiliated with the Arachna military along with his partner Brutus, who admires the hero Quake.
+He made a promise to find the purple spider Portia, who is Brutus's younger sister, and rescue her from the Invectids, a promise that keeps him from joining the ranks of Arachna.
+He later joins Hunter and the others to prevent the Invectids from stealing the Oracle Keys.
 His weapon is a mace that can switch to a flail.